 Figure 2.
 Pain-Track with hypotheses about the temporal evolution of pain intensity in piglets castrated without pain relief, and resulting cumulative time in pain, of each intensity (Cumulative Pain).
 Estimates of intensity and duration are based on a comprehensive review of evidence (not shown here) on indicators of pain (behavior, physiology, neurology, pharmacology, immunology, evolutionary reasoning) at each temporal stage.
 Cumulative pain estimates discount eight hours per day from sleeping.

 Since discovering the powerful capabilities of LLMs to gather and interpret large volumes of data, we have been exploring their potential, particularly in creating Pain-Tracks.
-One outcome of this exploration is the ‘Pain-Track’ Custom GPT.
+One outcome of this exploration is the ‘Hedonic-Track’ Custom GPT.
 This tool provides a starting point for describing and quantifying the impact of various welfare issues across species.
 In the video below, you can see an example of its operation, where the user simply confirmed each step by answering ‘yes’.
-However, interactions can be much more detailed (see the section ‘Tips for Using the Pain-Track Custom GPT’ further down in this text).
+However, interactions can be much more detailed.
+For instance, PDFs with relevant information can be uploaded during the conversation, answers can be challenged at any stage, and further recommendations can be requested on the topic, among other possibilities.

 From the moment the tool has started to perform satisfactorily, our priority has been to make it available to the research and advocacy community, even if they are not yet perfect.
 We found it particularly useful for didactic purposes, incorporating it into our workshops as a way to engage participants in the understanding and use of the Welfare Footprint method.
 Participants are motivated by being able to immediately describe and quantify sources of suffering in their target species or even for their personal pain experiences.